 What better way to engage your students while learning about the continents and oceans than with games?
 These continent and ocean game printables are perfect for learning centers, partner work, or group activities.

 “Around the World” Board Game

 What to try out one of the games in this unit?
 I have a FREE “Roll a Map” continents and oceans game to share with you!

 Label the Continents and Oceans

 The most important skill when teaching about the continents and oceans is for students to actually identify each place on a map.
 This unit includes both a color and black and white map, two different coloring maps, and a continents and oceans map quiz.

 Have students take ownership of their learning by providing opportunities for student choice whenever possible.
 Students practice their research and writing skills with the ‘I wonder…” pages.

 Cross-curricular activities are great to merge learning whenever possible.
 The continents and oceans are taught during social studies, but these writing pages can be added in during the language block.
-They would also be perfect to use in a writing center.
+They would also be a perfect addition to a writing center!

 Projects are fun, engaging, and provide the opportunity for students to learn from each other.
 Choice boards are a great way to differentiate learning projects for all students.
 Students choose a project idea that appeals to their interests and strengths.
 A grading rubric is included.

-Task Cards are an engaging way to review what students have learned.
-They can be used as a whole group SCOOT game, learning center activity, or individual activity.
+In addition to testing students using a map, I included these task cards to review what students have learned.
+They can be used as a whole group SCOOT game, learning center activity, a continents and oceans quiz, or individual learning activity.